ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/delete.rst

 Delete Victim Tags
 ^^^^^^^^^^^^^^^^^^

-To delete a tag from a Victim, use the following format where ``{tagName}`` is replaced with the name of the tag you wish to remove from the Victim:
+To delete a Tag from a Victim, use the following format, where ``{tagName}`` is replaced with the name of the Tag you wish to remove from the Victim:

 .. code::

     DELETE /v2/victims/{victimId}/tags/{tagName}

-For example, the query below will delete the ``Nation State`` tag to the Victim with ID 12345:
+For example, the query below will delete the ``Nation State`` Tag to the Victim with ID 12345:

 .. code::